All Episodes

 It's all those things, he said.

-But national defense is a very important two words, and because having a strong border system, including a wall, we are in a position militarily that is very advantageous.
+And because having a strong border system, including a wall, we are in a position militarily that is very advantageous.

-Now, Chuck Schumer argued Sunday that the budget that Trump signed last week doesn't include money for the wall, but he is the commander in chief, Chuck, not you.
+Now, Chuck Schumer argued Sunday that the budget that Trump signed last week doesn't include money for the wall, but he is the commander-in-chief, Chuck, not you.

-I remember the pre he said make Mexico pay for it.
+He said, make Mexico pay for it.

 Too bad, Chucky.